myllynen/openstack-instance-configuration/README.md

 (with recent enough versions, meaning OVS-DPDK 2.6 / RH OSP 11 / RHEL
 7.4 or newer).

-Starting with RH OSP 10 and newer DPDK should be configured with Director, as per https://access.redhat.com/solutions/2930291.
+Starting with RH OSP 10 and newer, DPDK should be configured with Director, as per https://access.redhat.com/solutions/2930291.

 3rd party solutions exist to handle more complex (telecom) protocols and advanced routing scenarios with DPDK PMD used by a guest _application_ to bypass both the hypervisor and the guest OS.
-As this scenario requires application level support, this kind of solution is out of the scope for more general applications and VNFs.
+Since this scenario requires application level support, this kind of solution is out of the scope for less specialized applications and VNFs.

 For more detailed explanation of virtio-net / vhost-net / vhost-user and differences between these, see for example